damarisbangean/paradigmsofglobalization/Key_Words_Frequency.md

 - **Goal 6:** [Combat HIV/AIDS, malaria and other diseases](http://www.un.org/millenniumgoals/aids.shtml)

+All of these goals, while all directed towards generally *improving health* were made all the more coherent and cohesive by [Goal 3](https://www.google.fr/search?q=united+nations+sustainable+development+goals+health&rlz=1C1CHBF_enUS701US701&oq=united+nations+health+sus&aqs=chrome.1.69i57j0.6102j0j7&sourceid=chrome&ie=UTF-8) of the Sustainable Development Goals, which simply aimed to:

+> Ensure healthy lives and promote well-being for all at all ages

 <iframe src="https://giphy.com/embed/BqxrLook9LQYg" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/GiveAGIF-giveagif-BqxrLook9LQYg">via GIPHY</a></p>

+This added clarity is essential to helping the United Nations set attainable targets and create measurements by which to track its progres made on the goal.
+Indeed, the SDG for ensuring healthly lives literally combines **_all three_** of the former goals related to health under this one "umbrella" of health, and has these exact top three [goals]:

+- By 2030, reduce the global maternal mortality ratio to less than 70 per 100,000 live births
+- By 2030, end preventable deaths of newborns and children under 5 years of age, with all countries aiming to reduce neonatal mortality to at least as low as 12 per 1,000 live births and under-5 mortality to at least as low as 25 per 1,000 live births
+- By 2030, end the epidemics of AIDS, tuberculosis, malaria and neglected tropical diseases and combat hepatitis, water-borne diseases and other communicable diseases

 # **Climate**
 As mentioned before, not only were *social* issues were important during the third wave of globalization, but the arrival towards a more holistic view of development in general led to the increasing attention towards of other pressing global isseus, such as climate.